 EMNRD, Forestry Division

-Jennifer joined New Mexico State Forestry as the Urban and Community Forestry Program Manager in July 2014, after completing her Master’s thesis work at the University of Denver in urban forest policy.
+Jennifer is the New Mexico State Forestry Urban and Community Forestry Program Manager, and an ISA certified arborist.
 At New Mexico State Forestry, Jennifer supports community forest programs statewide through the six NM district offices and the NM Urban Forest Council, and coordinates NM’s Forest Re-Leaf program.
-She spent the first part of her career focused on environmental compliance and planning, after receiving her Bachelor’s in Environmental Engineering from Rensselaer Polytechnic Institute.
+She spent the first part of her career focused on environmental compliance and planning.
 She grew up on her family’s Tree Farm in Maine, and has a deep appreciation for trees and everything they do for our communities.
-She is excited to be a part of the Think Trees NM board, and continuing to connect with the urban forest community in NM.
+She is excited to be a part of the Think Trees NM board, as a great way to connect with the urban forest community in NM.